 On the other hand, Ataca and Alemana demos, in my opinion, fall left from the centre and are closer to social dance, since their way of dancing can be done at a crowded party and seems to focus more on the connection between dancers.

-If performing arts elements appeal to you, it would be recommended to join a choreography team or find a capable dance partner with whom you can practice more difficult stuff outside of parties.
+If performing arts elements appeal to you, I’d recommended to join a choreography team or find a capable dance partner with whom you can practice more difficult stuff outside of parties.
 Of course it’s possible to dance in a more showy way at a social as well, and a lot of people do, but you have to know for sure that whoever you invite for a dance is able to do all the dips, cambrés and head movements you wish to do and wants to dance like this.

 Let me know which type of dancer you are down in the comments!